HEC-RAS 2D: Instructors

 Freese & Nichols, Inc.

-As a firm associate and member of Freese and Nichols’ Water Resources Design Group for the past 15 years, Patrick specializes in hydrologic and hydraulic modeling for dams, levees, canals, spillways, and related structures for assessments, comprehensive reviews, rehabilitation design, Probable Maximum Flood analyses, breach analyses and levee certifications.
-His H&H modeling abilities include significant experience in HEC-HMS and HEC-RAS, SITES, FLOW3D, with experience in HEC-RAS extending to all components of one-dimensional and two-dimensional flow, as well as utilizing corresponding GIS applications for model development, consequence assessment, and map production.
-Patrick has served as lead instructor for HEC-RAS 2D training courses through nationwide professional organizations and multiple state dam safety agencies over the past 6 years.
-He holds a bachelor’s degree in Civil Engineering from Texas A&M University and is a licensed professional engineer in eight states.
+With 18 years of experience, Patrick Miles serves as the H&H technical leader for Freese and Nichols’ Water Resources Design Practice.
+He specializes in hydrologic and hydraulic modeling for dams, levees, canals, spillways, and related structures for assessments, comprehensive reviews, rehabilitation design, Probable Maximum Flood analyses, breach analyses, and levee certifications.
+Patrick supports dam owners and regulatory agencies across the central and southeast United States to assess, maintain, and rehabilitate their critical infrastructure, as well as evaluate dam safety risks and strengthen emergency preparedness.
+His H&H modeling abilities include extensive HEC-RAS experience extending to all components of one-dimensional and two-dimensional flow, as well as utilizing corresponding GIS applications for model development, consequence assessment, and map production.
+Patrick has served as lead instructor for HEC-RAS 2D training courses through nationwide professional organizations and multiple state dam safety agencies since 2017.
+He holds a bachelor’s degree in civil engineering from Texas A&M University and is a licensed professional engineer in twelve states.

 Freese & Nichols, Inc.